Bill and Lorraine Currier's house

 In June 2011, Keyes was driving to his brother's house in Maine when he stopped in Burlington.

-Keyes had a habit of storing secret "murder kits" at various locations throughout the United States.
+Keyes stored secret "murder kits" at various locations throughout the United States.
 These kits typically included weapons, cash, ammunition, a propane stove, and restraints.

-They also contained a clog-busting product called Drano, which he poured over his victims' bodies to accelerate their decomposition.
+They also contained a drain cleaner called Drano, which he poured over his victims' bodies to accelerate their decomposition.

-Several years prior, he had buried one of these caches in a large bucket near Burlington.
-Consequently, he decided to locate it and dig it up.
+Two years prior, he had buried one of the caches in a large bucket near Burlington.
+Consequently, he decided to retrieve it.

-After retrieving his murder kit, he checked into the Handy Suites hotel in Essex Junction.
+After retrieving the kit, he checked into the Handy Suites hotel in Essex Junction.

-Shortly after midnight, Keyes dressed himself in black, switched off his phone, grabbed his backpack, and then left the hotel to search for his next victim.
+Shortly after midnight, Keyes dressed in black, switched off his phone, grabbed his backpack, and left the hotel to search for his next victim.

-While he was roving through the streets of Essex Junction, he happened across 8 Colbert Street, which belonged to a middle-aged couple called William "Bill" Currier (49) and Lorraine Currier (55).
+While he was prowling the streets of Essex Junction, he came across 8 Colbert Street, which belonged to a middle-aged couple named William "Bill" Currier (49) and Lorraine Currier (55).

-Despite being a merciless sociopath, Keyes had one rule: Never target children.
-This was a prerequisite that he had set down following the birth of his daughter.
+Keyes had one rule: Never target children.
+This was a rule he reportedly established following the birth of his daughter.

-After creeping around the back of the Currier residence, he could see that there were no toys, bikes, or anything else that might hint at the presence of kids.
-From what he could tell, the house belonged to an older, childless couple.
+After creeping around the back of the Currier residence, he saw that there were no toys, bikes, or anything else indicating the presence of children.

-Consequently, he decided to cut the phone line and enter the garage via a side window.
+With a headlamp attached to his head, he cut the phone line and entered the garage via a side window.

-Once inside, he searched through the couple's vehicle, readied himself, and then barged into their bedroom.
+Once inside, he searched the couple's vehicle, readied himself, and burst into their bedroom.

 Keyes later described it as a "blitz attack."

-When the Curriers woke up, they were understandably confused and groggy.
+The Curriers woke up, confused and groggy.
 However, they complied with his demands to roll over onto their stomachs.

-While Keyes was putting zip ties on their wrists, he began to incessantly question them about money, jewelry, credit cards, and whether they had a safe.
+While Keyes was putting zip ties on their wrists, he repeatedly questioned them about money, jewelry, credit cards, and whether they had a safe.

-This was a pacifying tactic to keep his victims confused and make them believe that it was just a robbery.
-By that stage in his killing spree, he had learned that most people put up a hell of a fight when they realize that their lives are on the line.
+This was a tactic to pacify his victims and make them believe it was a robbery.
+By that stage in his killing spree, he had learned that people put up a fight when they know their lives are in danger.

 Abduction

-Roughly 10–15 minutes later, Keyes forced the Curriers to walk out into the garage and sit inside their green Saturn sedan.
+Roughly 10-15 minutes later, Keyes forced the Curriers to walk into the garage and get into their green Saturn sedan.

 When the couple begged him to take what they had and let them go, he assured them that everything was going to be fine.